1.

 Shareholding structure of KTC and subsidiaries

-Krungthai Card Public Company Limited operates a credit card business as its main business, including credit card related business, merchant acquiring business, payment service, as well as a personal loan business which includes personal loan business under supervision and auto title loan.
+Krungthai Card Public Company Limited operates a credit card business as its main business, including credit card related business, merchant acquiring business, payment service, as well as a personal loan business.
 In response to changes in technology and society, KTC established the subsidiaries and added the occupational retail lending business and e-money business to support the Company's business operations to create sustainable long-term returns.

 2.